Post-processing and Visualization¶

 Fr_list, properties = load_fractures(sim_name='radial')

 Note that we have not provided any time series.
 In this case, all of the fractures will be loaded.
 Also, since we have not provided any disk address, the results will be loaded from the default folder.
 If multiple simulations with the same simulation name are found, the most recent run will be loaded.
 Now let us plot the evolution of the fracture radius of the loaded fractures.
-We can use the visualization.plot_fracture_list() to do that.
+We can use the visualization.plot_fracture_list()

 from properties import PlotProperties